SteveJustin1963/tec-GBA-BG/README.md

 # tec-GBA-BG
-tec1 to GBA cartridge system
+Tec-1 with a GBA cartridge system

-Ben Grimmett
+by Ben Grimmett

 TEC ROM/RAM card - 4mbytes banked Flash, 32kbytes Banked NVRAM. $4 delivered.
 Just a suggestion for a proven, cheap, robust, plentiful supply of hot swappable memory cards for a future TEC.